OctopusDeploy/blog/blog/2023-06/deprecating-mono/index.md

 ## Conclusion

 There are costs with any software supporting older platforms and frameworks.
-Mono has served Octopus well for deployments using Linux targets, but it's time for us to use more modern solutions that are now available.
+Mono has served Octopus well for deployments using Linux targets, but it's time for us to use more modern solutions.

-If you reply on Mono, we recommend switching your targets to use self-contained Calamari now.
-This will avoid future issues when we disable Mono in Octopus Server.
+If you rely on Mono, we recommend switching your targets now to use self-contained Calamari.
+This will avoid issues when we disable Mono in Octopus Server.
 In most cases, this requires minimal changes to your system and will mostly be the flick of a switch on the SSH target settings page.

 Please add your thoughts, comments, or questions about this change to our [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/8146).